 The Purpose of Workers' Compensation

-Workers' compensation is a form of employer insurance that's meant to provide injured employees with an efficient and quick way to receive money for work-related injuries.
-Note that it's usually irrelevant whether the employee or the employer was at fault for causing the injury; if the employee was injured while on the job, then he or she can file a claim for workers' compensation benefits (subject to a few exceptions that are discussed below).
-Because an injured worker and his or her family can experience sudden hardship caused by the unexpected loss of income, workers' compensation benefits are intended to provide injured workers with a way to pay bills and medical costs during the recovery period.
-The system involves a trade-off: Injured workers receive payments quickly, but these payments are capped.
-An employer is protected from lawsuits, but must provide benefits to injured workers (through workers' compensation insurance) even if the employer wasn't at fault.
+Because an injured worker and their family can experience sudden hardship caused by the unexpected loss of income, workers' compensation benefits are intended to provide injured workers with a way to pay bills and medical costs during recovery.
+The system involves a trade-off: injured workers receive payments quickly, but these payments are capped.
+An employer is protected from lawsuits but must provide benefits to injured workers even if the employer is not at fault.

 Set Payment Amounts

-It's important to keep in mind that workers' compensation benefits are typically capped by law, with the payment amount decreasing over time as the employee heals and begins to resume his or her job duties.
+It is essential to remember that workers' compensation benefits are typically capped by law.
+The payment amount decreases over time as the employee heals and begins to resume job duties.

 Types of Injuries

 Workers' compensation benefits pay costs associated with medical care, lost wages, and retraining if the injury forces the employee to seek a new position or line of work.
-Note that workers' compensation payments don't account for any pain and suffering that the injured employee might experience.
+Workers' compensation payments do not account for any pain and suffering the injured employee might experience.